UNT/TWU Student Safety Checklist

-The excitement of new student arrivals to the University of North Texas creates quite a buzz in our quiet little town.
+The excitement of new student arrivals to the University of North Texas creates quite a buzz in our little town.
 There is a lot to accomplish before sending your child out on their own for the first time.
-Their biggest asset on this new journey is transportation!
+A students biggest asset on this new journey is their transportation.

-Compile a list of important addresses and contacts for easy reference in a new city:
+Compile a list of important contacts for easy reference in a new city.

 Survive the Drive

 Show your student how fill the tires with air at a gas station, and how to use a tire gauge to prevent a flat.
-Put together an emergency kit in the trunk so they are prepared in the event of a breakdown or bad weather (welcome to Texas!):
+Put together an emergency kit in the trunk so they are prepared in the event of a breakdown or bad weather.

 1. Solar phone charger and some hidden cash